 Although there are many species of both wasps and bees the most common bees are honeybees and bumblebees while common wasps include paper wasps, yellowjackets and hornets.
 There isn't really a difference between wasp and hornet species because hornets are a species of wasp that resemble a yellowjacket.

 Bees feed on nectar and pollen from flowers, occasionally getting food from trash in the form of sweet leftovers.
-Wasps are carnivorous predators that dine on other insects, feeding them to their young in the nest.
+Wasps are carnivorous predators that capture other insects to feed to their young in the nest.
 Adult wasps, however, feed on nectar, honey dew and rotting fruit.

 Both wasps and bees are very beneficial to nature.
-Honeybees have been estimated to be responsible for up to 80% of the pollination of fruit trees, vegetable plants, and legumes as well as ornamental flowers.
+Honeybees have been estimated to be responsible for up to 80% of the pollination of fruit trees, vegetable plants and legumes as well as ornamental flowers.
 Bumblebees also play an important role in pollinating many plant species.
 Wasps control many insect populations with their carnivorous ways.
 Flies, crickets, caterpillars and other insect nuisances all fall victim to wasps.

 Wasps will construct their nests from a pulp-like secretion that they make by chewing wood fibers and mixing it with saliva.
 Yellowjackets and hornets will build a series of combs one on top of another and surround them with an envelope of pulpy layers.
 Yellowjackets will build theirs below the ground in holes they "borrow" from animals or in hollowed trees, shrubs, inside the walls of structures, and underneath the eaves of buildings.
 Hornets can make their homes up in trees or along the side of a building.
 Paper wasps will build a single paper comb with no surrounding envelope under just about any horizontal surface area.